 Foldable Kettle for Simplicity and Space Savings

 Made of lightweight (but strong) food-grade quality silicone, you can boil water in a few minutes in a foldable kettle.
-Most foldable kettles collapse into half for storage, and can be squished between other cooking tools in your cabinets when not in use.
+Most foldable kettles collapse in half for storage and can be squished between other cooking tools in your cabinets when not in use.

 Find Ways to Make the Most of Your Space